Visual Studio Code is a great open-source editor with plenty of useful plugins for insane amount of languages and frameworks.

 For MacOS: same as for Linux.
 Probably.
 I don’t use MacOS so i can’t really tell.

 Fun fact; there are two versions of VSCode you can find on the internet and in package managers - OSS version, and Non-OSS.
 The OSS version is basically the VSCode you’d get by downloading it from official repository and building it yourself.
-Non-OSS version is the one from Microsoft distribution (for example, their official site), and the only difference between them is that Non-OSS version uses some Microsoft propertiary code, while OSS doesn’t.
+Non-OSS version is the one from Microsoft distribution (for example, their official site), and the only difference between them is that Non-OSS version contains some Microsoft proprietary code, while OSS doesn’t.
 There is some functional difference (IIRC, OSS version lacks proprietary features like Settings Sync or Remote WSL/SSH/Containers), but both are fully compatible in terms of plugins and configuration, so you usually don’t need to worry about the exact version you’ve installed.

-C/C++ Toolchain
+C/C++ Toolchain#

 There are many C/C++ toolchains available, and i’m not gonna enforce one, because this guide is mostly toolchain-independent (in the end we’re gonna use build system, but most of the examples are for GCC).
 However, if you are new to C/C++, i’d recommend starting with GCC (or MinGW, if you’re on Windows) as it’s easy to install and use out of the box.